teja-app/teja/README.md

 # Teja: Your AI-Powered Mental Health Companion

+> **Important Notice:** Due to intellectual property considerations and the implementation of new features, this open-source version of Teja.app has transitioned to legacy status and is no longer actively maintained.
+While we remain committed to open-source principles, our closed-source development model enables faster deployment cycles and more agile feature delivery.
+We are actively developing a new version of the application with enhanced capabilities.

 Join a growing community of people turning a new page this year, improving their mental health and living happier lives with Teja - your personal AI-powered self-care companion.

 ## Connect With Us